When waiting is writhing and silence groans

 Remember when Esther chose to press into the pain, rather than try to escape it – and her people were delivered from genocide.

-Remember when Jesus hung on a cross, writhing in anguish over all evil of all time.
+Remember when Jesus hung on that cross, writhing in anguish over all evil of all time.
 Remember when his body lay in a borrowed tomb – and he who had refused to come down from the cross refused to stay in the grave!

 Those hours, those days when evil seemed most powerful, and Jesus, most impotent, the Son was working with his Father to give us life, set us free.